umaidali236/development-environment-setup-demo/README.md

 - Extension id :  ` davidanson.vscode-markdownlint`

-- Enter the extension id or Markdownlint in the Extensions search box
+- Enter the Extension id or Markdownlint in the Extensions search box

 - Click on install